z64tools/z64hdr/helpers/README.md

 - [3.
 Credits](#credits)
 # Matrix
 ## Matrix Mult
-These are pretty much same as `Matrix_MultVec3f`, but instead of using Vec3f, these are for individual axises.
+These are pretty much the same as `Matrix_MultVec3f`, but instead of using Vec3f, these are for individual axes.
 ```c
 void Matrix_MultX(f32 x, Vec3f* dst);
 void Matrix_MultY(f32 y, Vec3f* dst);